alatras/BrainFuckInter/README.md

 }
 ```

-Then you can start entering your Brainfuck script.
-You get the output after every new line.
+Run your app and you will be prompted to start typing your Brainfuck script.
+You get the output in console after every entry.
+You get `¯\_(ツ)_/¯` when there is nothing show.

 **Custom operations at runtime:**